iShafayet/ConcurrentCalamities/chap1/article1-primer-concurrency.md

 In this example, even though the algorithm works great when called only once or sequencially, it falls apart when we try to run it in parallel (more accurate term is **concurrently**).

-Therefore, it's crucial to be mindful about **concurrency** in computer science.
+This shows, it's crucial to be mindful about **concurrency** in computer science.

 > Definition: Concurrency is when two or more tasks can start, run, and complete in overlapping time periods. <sup>[1]</sup>

-> Simplified: The situation where your code or your application takes two or more actions at the same time is called **concurrency**.
-The key here is the timelines have to overlap, even if for a little while.
+> Simplified: The situation where your code or your application performs two or more actions at the same time is called **concurrency**.
+The key here is, the timelines have to overlap, even if for a little while.